At Gettysburg College, the 50th Reunion is one of the most significant celebrations hosted on campus.

 50th Reunion Class Gift Priorities

 Annual Giving impacts every student, every day.
-It helps keep the core academic program robust and current, supports scholarships and financial aid, and funds research programs, athletic opportunities, and many hands-on learning experiences.
-It allows Gettysburg to address priorities in areas of greatest opportunity, allowing the College able to respond to changes in the economic and educational landscape in ways that best serve our students.
+It helps keep the core academic program robust and current, supports scholarships and financial aid, and funds student-faculty research programs, athletic opportunities, and many hands-on learning experiences.
+It allows Gettysburg to address areas of greatest need, enabling the College to respond to changes in the economic and educational landscape in ways that best serve our students.

 Your reunion year is the perfect time to join the Cupola Society with a gift of $2,500 or more.
 The generosity of Cupola Society members deeply impacts the College and sets an example of leadership to inspire others.